ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 # Wallet contracts

-You may have heard about different versions of wallets on the TON Blockchain.
+You may have heard about different versions of wallets on TON Blockchain.
 But what do these versions actually mean, and how do they differ?

 In this article, we’ll explore the various versions and modifications of TON wallets.